 Doctor: The medical practitioner who recommended the medical device may be held liable for failing to inform the defendant of the potential risk and damages or provide adequate instructions on the use of the medical device.

 Retailer: Though the majority of the medical devices are delivered to patients through hospitals, those obtained from pharmacies and drug stores hold the retailer or hospital liable in the event they cause harm to the patient.

-If you suffer injury from a defective medical device, your personal injury Attorney in OKC will help you file a lawsuit against the manufacturer or the medical practitioner.
+If you suffer injury from a defective medical device, your product liability attorney oklahoma city will help you file a lawsuit against the manufacturer or the medical practitioner.
 However, you must ensure to keep the device in the same condition it was at the time of inflicting the injury.
 If the device is lost or tampered with, it becomes difficult to prove claim resulting in a dismissal of the lawsuit.
 If you are successful with the lawsuit, the court can award you punitive or compensatory damages.

 The award of punitive damages by Oklahoma courts is usually based on the case of Thiry v.
 Armstrong World Industries, where the Supreme Court held that plaintiffs could claim exemplary or punitive damages as an element of damage in a product liability action.
 The aim of punitive damages is to punish the defendants where they acted wrongfully and deter others from acting in a similar manner.

 Oklahoma courts have always followed the general tort principle in which, if a defendant suffers injury from the wrongful act or omission of another is entitled to fair and just compensation equivalent to the loss sustained.
 Compensatory damages are aimed at restoring the defendant back to the position he/she was before the injury occurred.
 Compensatory damages do this by attaching a monetary value to the economic and noneconomic losses suffered by the defendant.